spectrocloud/librarium/content/docs/04.5-devx/01-dev-land-explore.md

 Palette is offering complimentary compute resources to the developers who sign up for Palette Dev Engine.
 These developers can use this compute resources to either,

-* Provision a nested cluster to get full access to all the namespaces
+* Provision a Sandbox Cluster to get full access to all the namespaces

-* Deploy an application (profile) which would in turn spin up a nested cluster
+* Deploy an application (profile) which would in turn spin up a Sandbox Cluster

 In either case, they are governed by the quota set by Spectro Cloud.
 There is no limit to the number of application profiles they can model.
+We offer 12 vCPU, 16 GiB of memory, and 20 GiB of storage complimentary to the developers.

-# Quickly Land and Expand
+# Quickly Explore

 1. Log in to Palette Free tier account using the Social sign-in credentials such as Google or Git Hub.